CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

       $ mkdir /scratch/project_2013016/shortname

 It is good practice to check the file permissions on the source folder before transfer. rsync and other file transfer tools can be set to keep the permissions on the target server, too.
-Ensure once again that the target folder on Puhti is only available to your current group/project.
+Ensure once again that the target folder on CSC’s computing environment is only available to your current group/project.

 For instance, to recursively set **read, write and execute** permissions of a given folder and its contents to the **user** (you) **and** **group**/project that currently owns the file, and to make sure **no permissions** are given **to** **others**, you could use